-What is an FFL Transfer?
+What Is an FFL Transfer?

 So, how did this originate?

-What is an FFL Dealer?
+What is an FFL dealer?

-To initiate a transfer, your customers will need to contact an FFL Dealer.
-FFL dealers may be classified as gun shop owners or gun dealers, as they hold a Federal Firearms Licenses, to sell shotguns, rifles, and handguns.
-Therefore, an FFL-to-FFL transfer entails shipping guns between two gun stores, each of which possesses a Federal Firearms License.
+To initiate a transfer, a customer must contact an FFL dealer.
+An “FFL dealer” may be classified as a gun shop owner or gun dealer who holds a Federal Firearms License.
+Therefore, an FFL-to-FFL transfer entails the shipping of guns between two gun stores and/or dealers, each of whom possesses a Federal Firearms License.

 FFL Transfer Rules

-What happens if the NICS background check returns a “Denied” or “Canceled” response?
+What happens if the NICS background check returns a “denied” or “canceled” response?

 How an FFL Transfer Takes Place Online